 The research done by the Congressional Management Foundation in late 2011, when members were facing office allowance cutbacks that averaged $90,000, focused on staff cuts and offered various options.

-This article appears in the March 5, 2013, edition of National Journal Daily as Sequester Forces Lawmakers to Cut Office Expenses.
+This article appears in the March 5, 2013 edition of NJ Daily as Sequester Forces Lawmakers to Cut Office Expenses.